 Dimensions of Power: African Art at the Snite Museum of Art

-Fritz and Milly Kaeser Mestrovic Studio Gallery Opens August 22nd
+Fritz and Milly Kaeser Meštrović Studio Gallery Ongoing

-The Snite Museum of Art African art collection will reopen this fall within a larger, more prestigious space on the main floor of the Museum.
-The reinstallation will explore themes of power.
+In the fall of 2017, the African Art collection reopened within a larger, more prestigious space on the main floor of the Museum in a reinstallation that explores themes of power.

 In the past, African art was often tied into the way African leaders promoted their agendas.
-Royalty and rulers used art to project their authority; religious groups promoted their faiths; while the wealthy desired to display their riches.
-Ordinary Africans also used art to enable them to wield their own forms of power.
+Royalty and rulers used art to project their authority, religious groups promoted their faiths, the wealthy displayed their riches, and ordinary Africans used art to wield their own forms of power.
 Since supernatural forces were thought to play a large role in determining events, it was important to own objects that could withstand or shape events that lay beyond ordinary control.
-Fifty-nine outstanding works from the Snite Museum collection will illustrate these ideas through themes of economic, political, social, and spiritual power in Africa.
+Fifty-nine outstanding works from the Snite Museum collection illustrate these ideas through themes of economic, political, social, and spiritual power in Africa.

-Most of these works have never been on public view before.
+Most of these works have never been on public view.
 Nearly a third belong to the Owen D. Mort Jr. Collection, with art primarily from Democratic Republic of Congo, where Mort worked for many years.
 As he said, “My hope is to educate people on Africa.
-It’s been a great love of mine… Ideally Notre Dame would use the collection for education, to get interest going in Africa.”
+It’s been a great love of mine . . .
+Ideally Notre Dame would use the collection for education, to get interest going in Africa.”

-The African gallery will feature online interpretive tools to encourage further learning.
-A highlight will be a digital touch screen with an interactive map of Africa.
+The African gallery features online interpretive tools to encourage further learning.
+A highlight is the digital touch screen with an interactive map of Africa.

 The reinstallation is curated by Visiting Curator of African Art Elizabeth Morton.
-An exhibition catalogue by Dr. Morton will be available after December 2017.
+An exhibition catalogue by Dr. Morton is available.

 This exhibition is generously supported by the Lake Family Endowment for the Arts of the Americas, Africa, and Oceania.